Study: How many children with cancer have mutations in genes that increase cancer risk?

 Knowing if a child’s cancer is caused by an inherited gene mutation that is associated with increased cancer risk may help doctors and scientists understand the growth of their cancer, expand options to care for the patient, and assure access to genetic counseling for the children’s families.

-- About 9% of pediatric cancer patients had an inherited mutation in a gene associated with increased cancer risk.
+- About 9% of pediatric cancer patients had an in a gene associated with increased cancer risk.

 - 40% of children with mutations in genes associated with increased cancer risk had a known family history of cancer.